Video ads can turn viewers into customers and ideas into actions to drive sales. But where do you start?

 Let’s enhance the transition between scenes further by introducing background animations.

 Switch your workspace to Design Mode.
 In the Toolbar, select the Shape Tool and create an Oval.
-Ensure it's a perfect circle by holding Shift while clicking and dragging.
+Hold Shift while clicking and dragging to ensure it's a perfect circle.

 By default, the circle may be filled with white and not be visible.
 To rectify this, go to the Style Tab and select blue from the text as the Fill color.

 We want the circle to start from the bottom and gradually expand to cover the entire canvas.
 Position the circle in the center of the canvas using the Alignment buttons in the Style Tab.
-If you select the circle and then click the Align to the center icon the object will align to the center of your Artboard.
+If you select the circle and then click the Align to the center icon, the object will align with the center of your Artboard.

 Switch to Animate Mode.
 It’s important to note here that any changes made from now on will create a transition on the timeline.
 Drag the Playhead to the end of your Transition.